Update you browser

 • Participants are advised to apply early to avoid disappointment as places are strictly limited.

-• First round of applications will be assessed from May2023.
+• First round of applications will be assessed from mid January 2024.

-Applications will be assessed by the RCA course team and Philip Dodd of Made in China (UK) every 2 weeks from May 2023 until September 2023 or until the course is fully booked.
+Applications will be assessed by the RCA course team and Philip Dodd of Made in China (UK) every 2 weeks from mid January 2024 until September 2024 or until the course is fully booked.

 Shortlisted participants will be given a brief telephone interview by Philip Dodd.
 We will inform all applicants by email after they submit an application about whether or not they have been successful.
 Unfortunately we do not provide further feedback information.